danielbeach/DataEngineeringProjects/README.md

 Good Data Engineers are well-rounded and are able to work across multiple techs and concepts, as well as the ability to understand clear and unclear directions, and develop architecture to support the requirements.

+#### Project 1
+This project tests your skills to understand high level requirements and turn them into a technical details without much guidance.

+It also tests your ability to work on the entire Data Engineering stack from `bash`, to `Python` and `Docker` as well as various tools.